Meridian Hydro Half Marathon Route Description

 • Rainbow Reach

 • Te Anau Control Gates

 Prizegiving will be at the Meridian Marquee, at the finish line at 2.30pm

 Finishers medals are included for all “Meridian Hydro Half Marathon” athletes that complete the race before end of day and pack up time

 3rd Male $100 & 3rd Female $100

-We have some very generous supporters in Te Anau that have donated nearly 100 spot prizes.
+We have some very generous supporters of the event who normally donate a large number of spot prizes.
 Some of these will be awarded during the race to be collected as you finish.
 Some will also be awarded at prize giving.

 Although you can watch the athletes at the start at Kepler Farm, there will be a short delay exiting the car park as the athletes need to leave the area before the cars are allowed to depart along the road.

 The best opportunity is at the 6km point at Rainbow Reach where there is adequate parking.

 There is also parking close to the Te Anau Control Structure at the Kepler Track carpark